brunorijsman/yang-tutorial/mg-soft-browser.md

 or you can [request a 30-day evaluation license online](https://www.mg-soft.si/evalKeyReq.html).
 Note: I am not affiliated with MG-Soft in any way and I don't get any commission.

-## Starting the clixon NETCONF server
+## Start the clixon NETCONF server

 The MG-Soft NETCONF browser is a NETCONF client, so we need a NETCONF server to be running.
 In this chapter we will use clixon as the NETCONF server.